fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 <img src="{% site.BASE_URL %}/images/area-chart-three-elements.png" alt="Time Axis" width="700" height="420">

-In the above image, as you can see an area chart with three elements, a line, an area, and an anchor.
+In the above image, as you can see an area chart with three elements - a line, an area, and an anchor.
 You can either style them individually or style them all together.

 Let's take an example of an area chart where you want to customize the opacity of the above three elements with different values.
 The code looks like as shown below: